-Congratulations to Florin Roebig Attorneys Tommy Roebig and Shaun Cummings for obtaining a verdict in a personal injury case stemming from a fatal collision that has been the subject of nationwide media attention in recent years.
-Following the recent trial to determine several critical legal issues, a Hillsborough Circuit Court awarded 24-year-old Florin Roebig client Jay Davis a verdict last week, affirming that Defendant Vivian Medina is liable for a wrong-way DUI crash which was caused by her son, Christopher Ponce, in Tampa that left Davis seriously injured.
+Congratulations to Florin Roebig Attorneys Tommy Roebig and Shaun Cummings for obtaining a verdict in a personal injury case stemming from a fatal wrong-way collision that has been the subject of nationwide media attention in recent years.
+Following the recent trial to determine several critical legal issues, a Hillsborough Circuit Court awarded 24-year-old Florin Roebig client Jay Davis a verdict last week, affirming that Defendant Vivian Medina is liable for a wrong-way DUI crash which was caused by her son, Christopher Ponce, that took place in Tampa and left Davis seriously injured.
 Davis and two friends were driving on I-275 in the early morning hours when Medina’s son struck Davis’ car head-on while improperly driving southbound in a northbound lane.
 The impact of the collision tragically killed 20-year-old William Angel, while Davis and the other passenger sustained devastating injuries.
 Davis was left in critical condition and had to undergo emergency reconstructive surgery.

 Ponce was arrested after the crash and will face a criminal trial arising from this event.
 His trial was delayed for a significant period of time because Ponce fled the jurisdiction and was hiding in Europe which caused an international manhunt for him, as featured on CNN’s “The Hunt” hosted by John Walsh.